The biceps muscle is in the front of your upper arm. It helps you bend your elbow and rotate your arm. It also helps keep your shoulder stable.

-When you tear your biceps tendon, you can also damage other parts of your shoulder, such as the rotator cuff tendons.
+When you tear your bicep tendon, you can also damage other parts of your shoulder, such as the rotator cuff tendons.

-If you fall hard on an outstretched arm or lift something too heavy, you can tear your biceps tendon.
+If you fall hard on an outstretched arm or lift something too heavy, you can tear your bicep tendon.

 Many tears are the result of a wearing down and fraying of the tendon that occurs slowly over time.
 This naturally occurs as we age.
 It can be worsened by overuse — repeating the same shoulder motions again and again.